-There is nothing in history to date that can match the antichristian character and extension of the Beast's reign described in Revelation 13 and 17.
-The Preterist claim that these chapters describe the persecution of Christians under the Roman emperor Domitian, have been confounded by studies such as that of L.L.Thompson, The Book of Revelation: Apocalypse and Empire, Oxford: OUP, 1990: "It would be a mistake to interpret the Book of Revelation as a response to Domitian's supposed excessive claims to divinity or to a reign of terror at the end of Domitian's rule", ibid., 116.
+74 There is nothing in history to date that can match the antichristian character and extension of the beast's reign described in Revelation 13 and 17.
+The Preterist claim that these chapters describe the persecution of Christians under the Roman emperor Domitian, have been confounded by studies such as that of L.L.Thompson, The Book of Revelation: Apocalypse and Empire, Oxford: OUP, 1990: "It would be a mistake to interpret the Book of Revelation as a response to Domitian's supposed excessive claims to divinity or to a reign of terror at the end of Domitian's rule" ibid., 116.

-73 Walker, Jesus and the Holy City, 262.
+75 Walker, Jesus and the Holy City, 262.

-74 Especially the two time periods (the 1260 days and the 42 months), the Holy City/Great City, and the two witnesses of Rev 11,1-13.
+76 Especially the two time periods (the 1260 days and the 42 months), the Holy City/Great City, and the two witnesses of Rev 11,1-13.
+77 See note 60 above.